-This initial solution has a peak equal to $10 + \alpha \times 0.75$ at x = 0.75 and then it rapidly tails off to $\alpha x$ to the left and right of x = 0.75.
-This makes the spatial derivative of the initial solution (essentially) consistent with the boundary conditions at t immediately after t = 0.
-(At t = 0, the first spatial derivative of the solution at the boundaries is (essentially) $\alpha$ ; at t immediately after t = 0, the boundary conditions require that the first spatial derivative of the solution must equal $\alpha$ .)

-We choose the tolerance to be $10^{-6}$ .
+This initial solution has a peak equal to $10 + 0.75\alpha$ at x = 0.75 and the solution on either side of the peak rapidly decays to αx .
+This makes the spatial derivative of the initial solution (essentially) consistent with the boundary conditions immediately after t = 0.
+(At t = 0, the first spatial derivative of the solution at the boundaries is (essentially) α ; for t immediately after t = 0, the boundary conditions require that the first spatial derivative of the solution must equal α .)
+We choose the tolerance to be 10^{-6} and we will terminate the computation when $t_f = 5.0$.